 The cost function

+To take into account the fact that many orthologous pairs are not one-to-one but many-to-many, the contribution of a pair of orthologs to the generalized modularity function is not 1, but normalized by the number of orthologs.
+For example, if gene i from species 1 is orthologous to di(o) genes in species 2 including gene j’ whereas gene j’ in species 2 is orthologous to dj'(o) genes in species 1 including gene i, the weight wij’ is defined as (1dio+1dj'o)/2.
+For simplicity, this modification is not displayed in the main equation.

 Simulated annealing

 Standard simulated annealing was employed.
 Spin values were randomly assigned initially, and updated via a heat bath algorithm.
 The initial temperature was chosen in a way such that the flipping rate (the probability that a node changes its spin state) was higher than 1-1/q.
 The temperature was gradually decreased with a cooling factor 0.9, until the flipping rate was less than 1%.